 Flights from Amsterdam (connecting in Amsterdam from anywhere in Europe):

-- The only way to get to Bonaire directly from Europe involves a stop at Amsterdam’s (Amazing) Schipol Airport.
+- The only flight options direct to Bonaire from Europe involve a stop at Amsterdam’s (Amazing) Schipol Airport.

 - KLM flies daily between Amsterdam and Bonaire.
 A nice tip is that these flights make a triangular pattern, Amsterdam – Aruba – Bonaire but the direction of the triangle depends on the day of the week.
 Some days it’s Amsterdam – Bonaire – Aruba.
 So it is possible to schedule your entire trip without the stopover in Aruba in either direction if you pay careful attention when booking.
 Because this flight is super long to start with the extra couple of hours it takes with the added stop in Aruba is a nice thing to plan around!
 The stop in Aruba isn’t always apparent when you book as it may appear that there is not a layover.

-- The only alternative direct flight from Amsterdam to Bonaire is Arkefly (TUI).
+- The only alternative direct flight from Amsterdam to Bonaire is TUI – formerly Arkefly.
 This is a charter company.
 You will only be able to research flights in the Dutch language on their website for flights between Bonaire and Amsterdam.
 They offer flights Tuesdays, Fridays and Saturdays direct to/from Amsterdam and are generally cheaper than KLM.

 Flights from Toronto, Canada:

 - SunWing Airlines, a Canadian low-cost air carrier based in Ontario, now offers non-stop service from Toronto to Bonaire on a Boeing 737-800 with a capacity of 189 seats.
-The service is temporary and ends when high season ends in April 2018.
-Watch for it again in 2019.
+This seasonal service is now in it’s 3rd year.
+Service begins in December and ends when high season ends in April each year.

 - Westjet Airlines, another Canadian low-cost carrier has non-stop service between Toronto and Curacao.
-From Curacao contact Insel air or Divi Divi for a puddle jumper to Bonaire.
+From Curacao contact EZair or Divi Divi for a puddle jumper to Bonaire.

-- Aruba Airlines Although Aruba is smaller than Bonaire, numerous airlines serve Aruba (AUA) from cities all over the US and probably a few in Canada and Europe.
-Aruba Airlines now offers direct flights between Aruba and Bonaire making it possible to get to our little slightly-more-difficult-to-get-to slice of paradise with a bit more ease.
+Although Aruba is smaller than Bonaire, numerous airlines serve Aruba (AUA) from cities all over the US as well as a few in Canada and Europe.
+Aruba Airlines now offers direct flights between Aruba and Bonaire making it possible to find our little slightly-more-difficult-to-get-to slice of paradise with a bit more ease.
 Flights are once or twice per day, Tuesdays, Thursdays, Fridays and Sundays on a 50-seat Bombardier CRJ-200 jet.
 Round trip Bonaire/Aruba is approximately $195 including all taxes and fees for for adults, $147 for children 2 – 12 years old, and $20 for infants.

 Enjoy your journey and see you soon.